Your Valley job shop quotes in spreadsheets and schedules on a whiteboard. No ERP module fixes that.

 How to choose a developer in Springfield

 Find a partner who has built for discrete job-shop manufacturing, not just retail or generic SaaS.
 Ask them to walk you through a quoting flow they shipped for a one-off-parts shop and how they handled outside processes.
 Given the Valley's loyal-staff culture, weight their plan for change management and parallel running, because your machinists will keep the whiteboard until the software earns their trust.
-Adjacent builds worth scoping together: inventory management software for bar stock, a POS-style floor terminal, and business intelligence dashboards on top of the job-cost data.
+Adjacent builds worth scoping together: inventory management software for bar stock, a POS-style floor terminal, and business intelligence (BI) dashboards on top of the job-cost data.

 - Quote-to-cash in one system: the estimate becomes the router becomes the job cost, no re-keying